 Mercosur 2026: Provisional application and perspectives

-The agreement between the EU and the Mercosur countries Argentina, Brazil, Paraguay, and Uruguay was carefully negotiated for a quarter of a century and is now being gradually implemented.
+The agreement between the EU and the Mercosur states of Argentina, Brazil, Paraguay and Uruguay was negotiated at length and can be provisionally applied since May 1, 2026.

-The agreement between the EU and the Mercosur countries Argentina, Brazil, Paraguay, and Uruguay was carefully negotiated for a quarter of a century and is now being gradually implemented.
+The agreement between the EU and the Mercosur states of Argentina, Brazil, Paraguay and Uruguay was negotiated at length and can be provisionally applied since May 1, 2026.

 The signing took place after some concerns in Europe on January 17 in Asunción, Paraguay.
 But already on January 21, the EU Parliament had referred the agreement to the European Court of Justice.
 This delays the ratification in the EU – however, the free trade agreement is applied provisionally.